Capati/odin-vk-guide/README.md

 ### 5. Scene Graph (Extra Chapter)

+Explores the limitations of a traditional pointer-based scene graph (discussed in the previous section) and introduces a refactored, component-based Scene Graph approach.

 - [x] Improving The Scene Graph
 - [x] Render Scene Tree UI
 - [ ] Loading and Saving a Scene Graph